Dopamine vs. Serotonin: What To Know About These Two "Feel-Good" Neurotransmitters

 Whereas serotonin and drug use elicits euphoria, dopamine and drug use reinforces the reward-seeking behavior, says Hafeez, which increases the likelihood of repeating the activity and as a result, addiction and painful withdrawal symptoms.

-While they both affect appetite, they do so in contrasting ways: Low dopamine levels are said to boost appetite thanks to the release of the appetite stimulant ghrelin, while low serotonin levels reduce appetite thanks to the release of the appetite suppressant leptin (this may explain uncharacteristically extreme eating patterns in those with depression—low dopamine may lead to overeating, while low serotonin makes it tough to stomach a full meal).
+While they both affect appetite, they do so in contrasting ways: Low dopamine levels are said to boost appetite3 thanks to the release of the appetite stimulant ghrelin, while low serotonin levels reduce appetite thanks to the release of the appetite suppressant leptin (this may explain uncharacteristically extreme eating patterns in those with depression—low dopamine may lead to overeating, while low serotonin makes it tough to stomach a full meal).

 What dopamine does for the body.